slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
-## On optimism
+## On pessimism

-*'That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be.' -- James Jones*
+> *'That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be.' -- James Jones*

 > *'I've lived through some terrible things in my life, some of which actually happened.' -- Mark Twain*